richardcrng/richard.ng/_garden/open source.md

 In that spirit, the code for this website is actually entirely open-source!
 It's available through [[GitHub|GitHub]], in [this repository](https://github.com/richardcrng/richard.ng).

 I also have a small but growing note on the technologies, libraries and tools [[website tech stack|that I used to build this site]].

-(You might see some note links which go to private notes - like [[example private note|this one here]] - dotted around)